Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-What should I do if I miss a dose of apixaban?
+What should I do after a missed dose?